K. M. Shamsul Huda

 K. M. Shamsul Huda (c.
-1935 – 16 December 2010) is a Awami League politician and the former Member of Parliament of Undivided Dhaka-8.
-He was one of the organizers and political advisor of Sector 2 of the Liberation War of Bangladesh.
+1935 – 16 December 2010) was an Awami League politician and a member of parliament of undivided Dhaka-8.
+He was one of the organizers of the Bangladesh Liberation War and political advisor of Sector 2.

 Early life

 Shamsul Huda was born in c.
 1935 in Gazaria Upazila of Munshiganj District.

 Career

 Huda was an educationist and a member of the central executive committee of the Awami League.
-He was one of the organizers and political advisor of the Bangladesh Liberation War.
+He was one of the organizers and political advisors of the Bangladesh Liberation War.

-He was elected to parliament from Undivided Dhaka-8 as a Bangladesh Awami League candidate in 1973.
+He was elected to parliament from undivided Dhaka-8 as a Bangladesh Awami League candidate in 1973.

-He was the president of Munshiganj District Awami League from 1973 to 1980.
+He was the president of the Munshiganj District Awami League from 1973 to 1980.

+Personal life

+Huda's cousin is Justice AHM Shamsuddin Chowdhury Manik.

 Death

 Huda on 16 December 2010 in Bangabandhu Sheikh Mujib Medical University, Dhaka, Bangladesh.